flaturtha/CharlieChan/_short-stories/boomerang-bomb.md

 Hawke considered this information thoughtfully for a moment.
 He had a regard for apparently trivial detail which his friends the police occasionally found irritating, but which had proved of the greatest value in the solution of many of his most famous cases.

 “H’m.
 That’s very interesting.
-It suggests a possibility different from that which my friend, Detective- Inspector Gray, is entertaining.”
+It suggests a possibility different from that which my friend, Detective-Inspector Gray, is entertaining.”

 “And what, if I may ask, is his idea of it?”